Estimated reading time: 6 minutes

 Volunteer background checks are an important step in managing volunteers, particularly if they work with or around children.

 Churches have a legal responsibility for the children in their care.
-This reality makes it important to know whether a volunteer has a criminal background.
+This reality underscores the importance of knowing whether a volunteer has a criminal background.

 You can’t afford to miss this step.